vegabook/bbuffy/README.md

 * Why not REST?
     * The Bloomberg API uses the concept of "correlationIDs" to link requests with responses, which map to gRPC function calls more easily.
     * REST doesn't do streaming.
+    * gRPC will marshall types for you across languages.
 * Why not Websockets?
     * Websockets are asynchronous and are not a natural fit for request <-> response patterns.
+    * gRPC typing.
 * Can I use this if I don't have a Bloomberg terminal?
     * [No](https://stackoverflow.com/a/74503768/122792).
 * Why not use FFI to C++
-    * The Bloomberg API is Windows only for Bloomberg Terminal users.
-With gBLP you can gRPC from the WSL installation on your machine.
+    * FFI with C++ is a pain in many languages, and would be Windows only.
+Now you can WSL.

 ## Dependencies